fmatter/digital-grammar-tutorial/README.md

 2. `pylingdocs cldf`

 ### Set up a CLLD app
-1. fork, clone or download [https://github.com/fmatter/indicogram/](https://github.com/fmatter/indicogram/) into this folder (`make indicogram`)
+1. fork, clone or download [https://github.com/fmatter/indicogram/](https://github.com/fmatter/indicogram/) into this folder (`make indicogram` -- this also takes care of the next step)
+2. `pip install -e /indicogram` (`make indicogram` already took care of this)
 2. build the `clld` database and serve it (`make clld`)

 ## FAQ